Cellulose and fiberglass insulation: put in garbage

 Minneapolis South Transfer Station

-Fiberglass insulation is accepted at this facility.
+Call first for a Minneapolis voucher or non-resident fees.
 More information is available through the Minneapolis Voucher Program.

 Vermiculite insulation: get assistance